 - Myofascial Release

-- Massage for Pain Relief
+- Massage for Pain Reduction or Management

+Swedish massage by a real Swede.
 The term "Swedish Massage" refers to several therapy techniques that relax muscles by applying pressure to them against deeper muscles and bones.

 Swedish Massage shortens recovery time from workouts or other muscular strain by cleansing the tissues of lactic acid, uric acid, and other metabolic wastes.
 It also stretches the ligaments and tendons keeping them supple and pliable.